How to track your credit score

 Other tools for tracking your credit score

 FICO itself offers various tools—for pay—that let you proactively monitor your score.
 For $15/month or $150/year, FICO Score Watch tracks your score based on Equifax’s data and provides text-message alerts when your score changes.
-If you want updates and reports based on data from all three bureaus, you’d need the FICO Advanced plan.
+If you want updates and reports based on data from all three bureaus, you’d need the FICO Ultimate 3B plan.
 At $30/month, it’s expensive, but you cancel it anytime.

 Other tools, such as Credit Karma and Credit Sesame, offer free credit scores and monitoring for consumers, in hopes of getting you to sign up through them for credit cards from their lender partners.
 Both companies base their scores on the VantageScore scoring model.